 To link off-road sections it is unavoidable that cyclists have to travel along on-road sections as well, and this is indicated by dashed lines on the particular maps.

 A purpose-designed cycle shelter in downtown Napier is designed to encourage more people to cycle into and around the CBD.
 The recently-completed facility is dual purpose, with 19 stands holding up to 38 bicycles and bays for six motorcycles.
 On the corner of Dalton and Station streets, the shelter is ideally suited for library users, commuters and holiday-makers.
 It's also close to public transport and has built-in lights to help make it safe and secure at nights.

 When the Government's proposal for a national cycleway changed into a plan to build more local recreational pathways, funding was made available to help construct a series of cycle trails in Hawke's Bay.

 Led by the Hawke's Bay Regional Council, the region's territorial authorities - including the Napier City Council - have developed three major trails designed for cyclists who enjoy ranging far and wide.
 The Water Ride, the Landscapes Ride and the Wineries Ride link the region's activities and attractions including food, wine, architecture, the coastline and rivers.

 The 96km Water Ride includes coastal sections of Napier's Pathway.

-For more information and a map of the Hawke's Bay Trails go to the New Zealand Cycle Trails website.
-Maps and information are also available on the Hawke's Bay Regional Council and Hawke's Bay Tourism websites.
+For more information and a nifty map see the Hawke's Bay Trails website.
+More Maps are available on the Hawke's Bay Regional Council and Hawke's Bay Tourism websites.